carminepat/systeminfo/README.md

 ﻿# SystemInfo

 Java library for get information about your machine.
-Information about Operating System, CPU, Memory, Net, Disk, Network and Services
+Information about Operating System, CPU, Memory, Net, Disk, Network, Services and Process

 # getting started